 People, or at least scientists, are generally satisfied with this kind of explanation.
 One of the reasons for its appeal is that the assumptions and approximations in the model seem reasonable.
 Planets and stars are not really point masses, but the distances between them are so big that their actual sizes are negligible.
 Planets in the same solar system can affect each other’s orbits, but the effect is usually small.
 And we ignore relativistic effects, again on the assumption that they are small.

 This explanation is also appealing because it is equation-based.
 We can express the orbit equation in a closed form, which means that we can compute orbits efficiently.
 It also means that we can derive general expressions for the orbital velocity, orbital period, and other quantities.

 Finally, I think this kind of explanation is appealing because it has the form of a mathematical proof.
-It starts from a set of axioms and derives the result by logic and analysis.
-But it is important to remember that the proof pertains to the model and not the real world.
-That is, we can prove that an idealized model of a planet yields an elliptic orbit, but we can’t prove that real orbits are ellipses (in fact, they are not).
+It is important to remember that the proof pertains to the model and not the real world.
+That is, we can prove that an idealized model yields elliptical orbits, but we can’t prove that real orbits are ellipses (in fact, they are not).
 Nevertheless, the resemblance to a proof is appealing.

 By comparison, Watts and Strogatz’s explanation of the small world phenomenon may seem less satisfying.
 First, the model is more abstract, which is to say less realistic.
 Second, the results are generated by simulation, not by mathematical analysis.
 Finally, the results seem less like a proof and more like an example.

 Many of the models in this book are like the Watts and Strogatz model: abstract, simulation-based and (at least superficially) less formal than conventional mathematical models.
 One of the goals of this book is to consider the questions these models raise: